Centre Pompidou: Asia

 In a joint proposal with the Solomon R. Guggenheim Museum presented in 2005, the Centre Pompidou planned to build a museum of modern and contemporary art, design and the media arts in Hong Kong's West Kowloon Cultural District.

 In 2007, the then president Bruno Racine announced plans to open a museum carrying the Pompidou's name in Shanghai, with its programming to be determined by the Pompidou.
 The location chosen for the new museum was a former fire station in the Luwan district's Huaihai Park.
 However, the scheme did not materialize for several years, reportedly due to the lack of a legal framework for a non-profit foreign institution to operate in China.
 In 2019, the Centre Pompidou x West Bund Museum opened to the public, based in a wing of the 25000 sqft West Bund Art Museum designed by David Chipperfield.
 The inaugural exhibitions The Shape of Time, Highlights of the Centre Pompidou Collection and Observations, Highlights of the New Media Collection were curated by Marcella Lista.

 Other projects include the Pompidou's joint venture with the King Abdulaziz Centre for World Culture, an arts complex incorporating a museum in Dhahran, the building of which has stalled.

+In 2023, the Hanwha Foundation of Culture signed a memorandum of understanding with the Centre Pompidou in Paris to open an art museum in Seoul by the end of 2025.
+In April 2026, it was announced that the Centre Pompidou Hanwha will open on 4 June 2026 with the inaugural exhibition The Cubists: Inventing Modern Vision.
+Centre Pompidou Hanwha will be housed in Tower 63, the headquarters of the Hanwha Group; during the first four years the museum will present two exhibitions annually drawing on the Centre Pompidou’s collection and presented with exhibitions “highlighting contemporary Korean artists and the major trends currently shaping the international art scene.”

 North America

-In April 2014, Pompidou president Alain Seban confirmed that after Malaga (Spain), Mexico will be the next site for a pop-up Pompidou Centre.
-A 58,000-square-foot satellite museum Centre Pompidou x Jersey City in Jersey City, New Jersey, was scheduled to open in 2024, which would have made it the Pompidou's first satellite museum in North America; however, in 2024, city and state funding for the museum was withdrawn.
-The Jersey City City Council voted in September 2024 to approve a tax abatement, allowing Centre Pompidou x Jersey City to open at an alternative location.
+In April 2014, Pompidou president Alain Seban confirmed that after Málaga (Spain), Mexico will be the next site for a pop-up Pompidou Centre.
+A 58,000-square-foot (5390 m^{2}) satellite museum Centre Pompidou x Jersey City in Jersey City, New Jersey, was scheduled to open in 2024, which would have made it the Pompidou's first satellite museum in North America; however, in 2024, city and state funding for the museum was withdrawn.
+The Jersey City City Council voted in September 2024 to approve a tax abatement, allowing Centre Pompidou x Jersey City to open at the approved Artwalk Towers development.
+In February 2026, the Mayor of Jersey City announced that the project would not happen.